Physiology opens doors to many careers in science and healthcare, with employers such as the NHS or the armed forces

 Work experience

 It's useful to find work experience in an area related to the career you'd like to enter.
 A placement in a hospital department is valuable when applying for clinical physiology posts.
-Some degrees offer this type of experience as part of the course, but you can always be proactive and make speculative arrangements for a placement yourself.
-Try contacting relevant departments in local hospitals and clinics and don't be disheartened if you're not offered a place straight away, perseverance is important.
+Some degrees offer this type of experience as part of the course but if not you can make speculative approaches yourself to local hospitals and clinics.

 Laboratory experience and knowledge of the range of techniques used can also be helpful, particularly for research posts.